shaloo/docs.arcana/includes/text-snippets/latest-ca-wagmi-rn.md

 This is the first release of the {{config.extra.arcana.ca_wagmi_sdk_name}}:

-It offers a simple and easy way to integrate {{config.extra.arcana.company_name}} chain abstraction into your dApp built using the Wagmi framework.
+Web3 apps built using the Wagmi framework can integrate with the {{config.extra.arcana.company_name}} to enable chain abstraction and allow users to spend on any chain.

 Check out the complete list of supported [[ca-stack#chains|chains]] and [[ca-stack#tokens|tokens]].